SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

 1. Clone the repository and ensure that the cluster is running
 2. In the root of the repository directory, execute `skaffold dev` and wait for all pods to be deployed

+On Unix:
 3. Open `http://cinco-cloud` in a Web browser

+## Devlopment under Windows:
+0. Activate `hyper-vv` in windows.
+It is used instead of docker.
+Also, you need atleast `60GB` of disk-storage and Administrator Rights.
+Almost all commands need to be run with high privileges, because of the `hyper-v`-context.
+1. Start minikube by running (as Administrator):

+    `minikube start --cpus 4 --memory 8192 --driver=hyperv --disk-size 60000mb`

+    NOTE: In this command the diskspace is set to around 60GB from which about 30GB are used for the registry of the infrastructure.
+If you run into issues, adjust this value.
+We recommend to use Windows only for development purpose, but not for a real deployment.

+2. Install addons:

+    `minikube addons enable default-storageclass && minikube addons enable ingress && minikube addons enable ingress-dns && minikube addons enable storage-provisioner`

+3. do step 4 to 7 from "Preparations" and set your secret:

+    `kubectl apply -f secrets.yaml`

+4. run:

+    `skaffold dev`

+5. Get an copy the IP you get from running:

+    `minikube ip`

+    NOTE: The ip can change on every start of minikube under windows.

+6. Add to `C:\Windows\System32\drivers\etc\hosts` as administrator the follwing string (fill in `<...>`):

+    `<ip of step 3> cinco-cloud`

+    check if everything works as expected by running:

+    `ping cinco-cloud`

+7. Open `http://cinco-cloud/` in a Web browser

+Note: if you create a project it will currently take around 5minutes to initially deploy.

 ## Deployment